The Circuitry

 Microsoft allows the Windows 11 taskbar to move to any screen edge with alignment, width, and vertical label options plus Start menu section toggles.
 This restores customization removed at launch and begins testing with Insiders in the experimental channel over the coming weeks.

-Microsoft is improving the content that appears in the Recommended section and changing its name to Recent "to better reflect what the section primarily shows, including recently installed apps and recently used files."
-The company is also improving the accuracy of recent files shown, refining which files appear and how they are ordered to reduce less relevant items and better reflect what users have been working on.
+Microsoft is also revising the Recommended area, renaming it Recent "to better reflect what the section primarily shows, including recently installed apps and recently used files."
+The company reported that it is refining the selection and ordering of files shown there "to reduce less relevant items and better reflect what you have been working on."

 EXPERT TAKE